Search the Health Library

 She adds that Michael Goggins and other Johns Hopkins gastroentrologists collaborated on a study published last year that, among other things, found new ways to collect genetic material from the pancreas without risk of injury.

 "Dr. Goggins found that you can get valuable samples from the pancreas without using a needle," she says.
-"He gave patients a shot of secretin-a safe, naturally occuring hormone-to stimulate the pancreas, then used the endoscope to collect pancreatic juice, which is full of the genetic markers that determine whether or not the patient is precancerous."
+"He gave patients a shot of secretin-a safe, naturally occurring hormone-to stimulate the pancreas, then used the endoscope to collect pancreatic juice, which is full of the genetic markers that determine whether or not the patient is precancerous."

 O'Broin-Lennon is confident in her team's approach.
 "I think what makes Johns Hopkins special is the huge depth of experience in our group," O'Broin-Lennon says.
 "Doctors, nurses, researchers, surgeons, pathologists and radiologists all consult and work together on every case.